Code4LibMontreal/BiblioTECH/schedule.md

 This session will cover a few key concepts in digital preservation and will include a demonstration of preservation actions performed with various open-source, such as Archivematica.
   </details>

-### Web Archiving
+### Web Archiving - With Sarah Lake and Adria Seccareccia
 #### 4:15 - 5:15 PM

 <details>
   <summary>Description</summary>
-This workshop will introduce participants to web archiving: it will include hands-on practice with web archiving tools, examples of use cases for archivists, and ethical and logistical issues to consider when planning a web archiving project.
+This workshop will introduce participants to web archiving by comparing two tools commonly used by archivists, Archive-It and Conifer.
+The workshop will cover some basic terminology and concepts in web archiving, features and use cases for each tool, and challenges that the presenters have faced in creating web collections.
   </details>

 ### Closing Remarks